doomedramen/autopwn/QUICKSTART.md

 - Learn about job management (pause, resume, priority)
 - Try the custom wordlist generator
 - Check [USAGE.md](USAGE.md) for detailed workflows
+- View the [API documentation](API.md) for automation options
+- Monitor your progress on the analytics dashboard

 ## Stopping AutoPWN